ci4rail/docs/docs/user-docs/_lyve/lyve-tracelets/sio04-99/detailed-description.md

 Notes:

 * the `traceled_id` is reflecting the `device_id` configuration parameter.
 * the device is not supporting UWB for indoor positioning, so the UWB related fields are missing in the message.
+The `fused` sub-message should be ignored, as it would only make sense in combination with UWB.
 * the `direction` field is currently unsupported
+* `speed` and `mileage` are calculated from the wheeltick input.
+They remain 0 if no wheeltick is connected.

 ### RTK Correction Data